EGGGDSY/Finalterm2425/Tad-awan_ME/README.md

 # Book Club Web Application

-Welcome to the **Book Club Web Application**!
+Welcome to the BOOKIES!
 This is an online platform for book lovers to discover, discuss, and enjoy their favorite books.
 Whether you are into fiction, non-fiction, fantasy, or mystery, the Book Club is the perfect place to explore new titles, read reviews, and connect with like-minded readers.

 This project is built with **Angular**, **Bootstrap**, and **Font Awesome Icons**, designed to give a modern, responsive experience for all users.